pglombardo/PasswordPusher/docs/faq.md

 ## Are there any licensing restrictions for me, my company or my organization?

-The source code is release under the GNU General Public License v3.0.
+The source code is released under the GNU General Public License v3.0.
 I take great pride in the number of people using the software so if you have any questions, I'd be more than happy to help out.

 ## Can I use Password Pusher in my talk/presentation/conference?